schuggermi/gourmet_wiki-django/app/wiki/seed_articles/test.md

 ---
-title: What is Umami?
+title: What is Grilling?
-slug: what-is-umami
+slug: what-is-grilling
-summary: An introduction to the savory fifth taste.
+summary: An introduction to Grilling.
 author_email: admin@example.com
 category: Taste Profiles
 is_draft: false
+version: 0.1
 ---

-Umami is a flavor category that describes a savory taste...
+Grilling is a technique...

 ## History

-Umami was discovered in Japan...
+Grilling was discovered years before...

 - bli
 - bla